joshvocal/TransLinkMe-App/README.md

 ...
 ...]
 ```
-TransLinkMe will give you the up to the next 6 bus arrival times for your stop.
+TransLinkMe will give you up to the next 6 bus arrival times for your stop.

 Made TransLinkMe because I didn't want to type like 3 extra characters and wanted more bus arrival estimates. :sunglasses: